 Diastasis Recti Abdominis (DRA)

-Diastasis Recti Abdominis (DRA) refers to a separation wider than 2.7cm between the left and right rectus abdominis muscles.
-Around 80% of women develop DRA in the third trimester of pregnancy, however 50 percent continue to have this condition after childbirth.
+Diastasis Recti Abdominis (DRA) refers to the partial or complete separation of the rectus abdominis, measured by a separation wider than 2.7cm between the left and right recti muscles.
+This is a very common condition with 80% of women developing DRA in the third trimester of pregnancy and 50% of mothers continue to suffer from this condition after childbirth.

 - Having a larger baby, twins or a large amount of amniotic fluid

 - Being pregnant over the age of 35

 - Weak pre-pregnancy abdominal muscles

 - Overuse of abdominal muscles during the third trimester